 The Southern Crescent Technical College Foundation, Inc. offers scholarship opportunities to students.
 Scholarship funds are NOT paid directly to the student.
 Please read all application materials carefully - some restrictions apply.
 Foundation scholarships are reviewed by a panel of faculty and staff and awarded to a currently enrolled part-time or full-time SCTC student.

-Note: Applications for Foundation Scholarships for Summer Semester 2021 will be accepted online from February 1st – February 28th, 2020.
 Results will be announced to applicants in a personal e-mail.

 WIOA assists unemployed or underemployed individuals with re-entry into the workforce.
 WIOA funding is available for eligible students to assist with the costs of: